top of page

 DSC02633.jpg

-Blakely's Photography
+Amelia's Photography

-Amelia Blakely picked up a digital camera in 2018.
+Amelia picked up a digital camera in 2018.
 She found joy in observing and documenting the natural world and the people living within it.

-Blakely as a Public Historian
+Amelia as a Public Historian

 © 2023 by Amelia Blakely.
 Proudly created with Wix.com